nvbn/thefuck/README.md

-*The Fuck* is a magnificent app, inspired by a [@liamosaur](https://twitter.com/liamosaur/) [tweet](https://twitter.com/liamosaur/status/506975850596536320), that corrects errors in previous console commands.
+*The Fuck* is a magnificent app, inspired by a [@liamosaur](https://twitter.com/liamosaur/) [tweet](https://twitter.com/liamosaur/status/506975850596536320), that suggests corrections to errors in previous console commands and executes them.

 Is *The Fuck* too slow?
 [Try the experimental instant mode!](#experimental-instant-mode)